-5.4.1 - The Alumni Association and its Chapters (registered and functional) contribute significantly to the development of the institution through financial and other support services

-5.4.1 The Alumni Association contributes significantly to the development of the institution through financial and non financial means during the last five years

-Response: Bharathi Women's College Alumni Association actively involves in the activities of the college through financial and non-financial means.
+5.4.1 - The Alumni Association and its Chapters (registered and functional) contribute significantly to the development of the institution through financial and other support services development of the institution through financial and non financial means during the last five years Response: Bharathi Women's College Alumni Association actively involves in the activities of the college through financial and non-financial means.
 The third year and II year Post graduate students are registered as members by paying fees under the Old Student Association.
 The Alumni Association tries to unite all the alumni by conducting regular meetings.
 The Alumni Association meetings were conducted department wise annually and discussed about the various activities of the department as well as college.
 The feedbacks of the students were collected during the meetings.
 The college invites the meritorious old students to deliver Guest lecturers in the departments.
 The fund collected through Old student Association is used for buying files during convocation, for paying salary for the clerical staff of the office.
-The salaries are paid to the laboratory assistants in Botany and Biochemistry departments.
+The salaries are paid to the laboratory assistants in Botany and Biochemistry departments